dart-lang/site-www/src/language/isolates.md

             }).toList();
             sendPortToMainApp.send(photos);
           case 'comments':
-          // T0D0: add support for fetching comments
+          // TODO: add support for fetching comments
           default:
-            // T0D0: add support for other resources. throw Exception('Resource endpoint sent to isolate port has an ' 'unexpected type.
+            // TODO: add support for other resources. throw Exception('Resource endpoint sent to isolate port has an ' 'unexpected type.
 The options are: photos, albums, todos, and' ' users');